karimelmel/karimelmel.github.io/_posts/2024-03-12-building-secure-landing-zones.markdown

 In this post, we aim to elaborate on the concept of building Landing Zones and how to build them with security by design.

-# The concept of Landing Zones

-## Introduction to Landing Zones
+# Introduction to Landing Zones

 The concept of a landing zone refers to an environment, a segment, and a trust boundary, all of which are supported by a centralized platform.